Mohul44/Engage21/README.md

     <br /> https://developer.android.com/studio/run/device
 6. Use `flutter run` command to start the application

+## Tech Stack:-
+1. Flutter for front end implementation
+2. Firebase Auth for authentication
+3. CLoud firestore as database
+4. Firebase cloud messaging for notifications

 ## Features
 1. Users can sign up as teachers or students from the sign up page